johnhu25/PowerBI-Dashboards/Workplace Space Analysis/Workplace Space Analysis.md

 - Organizational presence

 # Actionable Insights & Recommendations
-Issue/Opportunity	Recommendation
+Issue/Opportunity, Recommendation
-- Investigate Low Check In reasons to assist in improving them by employee feedback.
+- Investigate Low check-in reasons to assist in improving them by employee feedback.
-- Enforce stricter check-in rules or auto-release.
+- Enforce stricter check-in rules or auto-release or another measurement to know they were utilising the space.
-- Desk underutilization	Reduce or consolidate desks in low-use floors.
+- Desk underutilization	Reduce or consolidate desks in low-use floors and decrease the vacant rate.
 - Underused meeting spaces convert to bookable desks or cancel unused slots.
-- Investigate
+- Investigate if the employee is sitting at the desk but not check-in.

 # Measures/PBI Queries